 90mm Self-propelled Gun M56.

 The gun tube was supported by cast-steel rails attached to each side of the top carriage.
 These rails each carried a bronze guide to support the gun during recoil and counterrecoil.
+The gun and counterweight weighed 2,440lb (1,110kg), with the tube comprising 1,473lb (668.2kg) of that.
+The tube's estimated accuracy life was 700 equivalent full charge rounds.
 (Picture from TM 9-2350-213-10 C9 Operation 90-mm Full Tracked Self-propelled Gun M56.)

 Top